justinethier/cyclone/docs/User-Manual.md

     }

 The Cyclone runtime can be used as a reference for how to write your own C functions.
 A good starting point would be [`runtime.c`](../runtime.c) and [`types.h`](../include/cyclone/types.h).

+## Including a C header

+A C header may be included using the `include-c-header` special form.
+This special form may be used either as part of a library definition:

+    (define-library (example life)
+      (include-c-header "../write-png.h")
+      (export life)
+      ... )

+Or as part of a program (add any includes immediately after the `import` expression, if one is present):

+    (import (scheme base)
+            (example life)
+            (example grid))
+    (include-c-header "stdlib.h")
+    (include-c-header "<stdio.h>")

+By default this will generate an `#include` preprocessor directive with the name of the header file in double quotes.
+However, if `include-c-header` is passed a text string with angle brackets (EG: `"<stdio.h>"`), the generated C code will use angle brackets instead.

 # Licensing
 Cyclone is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).